41pha1/spicetify-extensions/README.md

 * Auto detects Japanese lyrics and translates them to Romaji using the included dictionary
 * Support for Furigana and multi view modes planned.

+Due to the large included dictionary, only manual Installation seems to work right now.
+See steps below:

 ## ⚙️ Install
 Copy `romaji_lyrics.js` into your [Spicetify](https://github.com/spicetify/spicetify-cli) extensions directory:
 | **Platform** | **Path**                                                                               |